IBM/unitxt/docs/docs/examples.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 DDemonstrates how to evaluate the capabilities of a user model, to act as a judge on the Arena Hard benchmark.
-The model is evaluated on it's capabilities to give a judgment that is in correlation with GPT4 judgment on the benchmark.
+The model is evaluated on its capability to give a judgment that is in correlation with GPT4 judgment on the benchmark.

 `Example code <https://github.com/IBM/unitxt/blob/main/examples/evaluate_a_judge_model_capabilities_on_arena_hard.py>`_